DaAlbrecht/thesis-TEKO/content/Implementation.typ

   == Project setup

-  The replay microservice rust project was created, and as a development name the name "rabbit-revival" was chosen.
+  The replay microservice Rust project was created, and as a development name the name "rabbit-revival" was chosen.
 The project is created using the following command:

 #figure(sourcecode(numbering: none)[```bash
   cargo new rabbit-revival